How to Apply for a Survivors Pension

 - You’re unable to care for yourself due to a disability that happened before age 18

-You can apply in 1 of 3 ways:
+You can apply in any of these ways:

 Fill out an Application for DIC, Death Pension, and/or Accrued Benefits (VA Form 21-534EZ).

 Mail it to the Pension Management Center (PMC) for your state.

 Bring your application to a regional benefit office near you.

 You can work with a trained professional called an accredited representative to get help applying for survivors pension benefits.

 How long does it take VA to make a decision?